barjin/wbr/docs/wbr-interpret/interpreter.md

 });
 ```

 - `maxConcurrency`: specifies how many parallel browser tabs do you want the interpreter to handle at once.
 Setting this too high can negatively affect the interpreter's performance, or even lead to freezing.
-Setting this option to `null` turns off the limiting mechanism, allowing the intepreter to run all the enqueued jobs in parallel browser tabs at once.
+Setting this option to `null` turns off the limiting mechanism, allowing the interpreter to run all the enqueued jobs in parallel browser tabs at once.

 ```javascript
 // Handles one browser tab at a time, not allowing for any concurrency.